MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

   - /about.html
 ---

 I'm Mohammad Amir Eshraghi, and I go by <b>Robin</b> in daily life!

-I'm an Engineer and Researcher with a background in Electronics, Artificial Intelligence, and Robotics.
-I am interested in addressing real-world challenges using engineering methodologies.
+I'm an Engineer and Researcher with a background in Artificial Intelligence, Robotics, and Electronics.
+I am currently interested in intelligence autonomous machines that sense, adapt, and connect to advance embodied intelligence, drawing inspiration from natural intelligence in humans and animals.

 ## Research and Projects